As Oxfordshire’s longest established brass band we have a rich and varied history.

 The City of Oxford Silver Band has been contesting since 1922.
 This page lists known results.
 Additions and corrections are welcome.

-The City of Oxford Youth Band tour the USA and Canada in 1976
+The City of Oxford Youth Band tour Norway in the 1970s

 Nobby Challis recorded at the Pressed Steel Company in about 1974.